 Assign one staff person to administer vaccine to patients in each "column" of scheduled patients, (eg, one staff member to the 3 or 4 yrs+ column).

-Gather and copy necessary paperwork including consent forms, VISs, second dose reminder cards, etc.
+Gather and copy necessary paperwork including consent forms, Vaccine Information Statements (VISs), second dose reminder cards, etc.

 Check patient insurance coverage.

 Ensure staff (especially new staff) are adequately trained to work the clinic—all staff working the clinic should be appropriately (re)trained the week of the clinic.

 Prepare vaccine vials.
 If you have a separate fridge, pull certain lots to the front—some lots expire sooner than others.

 Prepare the building for the clinic (eg, open the office and exam rooms, turn on computers, etc.).

 When using exam rooms, ensure they are appropriately cleaned and disinfected between patients.

 Make sure personnel (staff) documents the vaccines they administered at the time they are given or no later than before the end of the day.

 Document any vaccine errors incurred on the day of and report to VAERS on the following Monday (eg, VFC vs private, wrong dose administered, expired lot used, etc.)